MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### Can I use Power BI embedded to embed my paginated reports into an app I’m hosting?

-SaaS embedding will be supported in the June timeframe.
+SaaS embedding is already supported.
 We plan to also support PaaS embedding with the existing Power BI APIs, but we don’t yet have a timeframe on when this scenario will be available.

 ### Can I drill through from a Power BI report to a paginated report?